 By finding ways to re-establish emotional connection and mutual understanding it can be possible to re-set the pattern of your relationship and restore closeness and that sense of belonging.

 I offer flexible appointment times including evenings.
-Currently all my work is done online by video or telephone, if desired.
-Whenever it becomes appropriate and safe to offer face to face sessions, these will become an option again.
+Currently I offer online sessions by video or telephone, if desired.
+In line with BACP guidance and risk assessment procedures, I may also offer a return to some face to face sessions.

 You may feel unsure whether counselling can help you and about what it would involve.
 To help you to explore your options, I offer a free, initial 15 minute telephone conversation.